 - - Closing dates.

-- - Time offers are made.
+- - When offers are made.

-- - Time for acceptances.
+- - The timeframe for accepting offers.

 - Write a personal statement if required.